sailakshmiv/goWebServer-1/README.md

 # GoWebServer
-Making a basic Go web server
+Making a basic Go web server from [howistart] (https://howistart.org/posts/go/1).

 Use Open Weather API to get temp for city by name.
 To use: